droppedbars/html_import/README.txt

 * During large Flare imports, the output text may stop printing even though the import completes.
 * Links that link to within the current page (thispage.html#section) are not relinked.
 * Relative links that do not specify http:// or https:// will not be relinked.
+* Pages with titles that look like tags (uses < and >) may not appear in the 2015 theme menu.
+It works in the 2014 theme menu.
+* The incorrect category may get attached to the imported page if there are multiple categories with the same name.